Synchronous dynamic random-access memory: History

 The earliest DRAMs were often synchronized with the CPU clock (clocked) and were used with early microprocessors.
 In the mid-1970s, DRAMs moved to the asynchronous design, but in the 1990s returned to synchronous operation.
 In the late 1980s IBM had built DRAMs using a dual-edge clocking feature and presented their results at the International Solid-State Circuits Convention in 1990.
 However, it was standard DRAM, not SDRAM.

 The first commercial SDRAM was the Samsung KM48SL2000 memory chip, which had a capacity of 16 Mbit.
 It was manufactured by Samsung Electronics using a CMOS (complementary metal–oxide–semiconductor) fabrication process in 1992, and mass-produced in 1993.
 By 2000, SDRAM had replaced virtually all other types of DRAM in modern computers, because of its greater performance.

 SDRAM latency is not inherently lower (faster access times) than asynchronous DRAM.
 Indeed, early SDRAM was somewhat slower than contemporaneous burst EDO DRAM due to the additional logic.
 The benefits of SDRAM's internal buffering come from its ability to interleave operations to multiple banks of memory, thereby increasing effective bandwidth.

 Double data rate SDRAM, known as DDR SDRAM, was first demonstrated by Samsung in 1997.
 Samsung released the first commercial DDR SDRAM chip (64 Mbit) in June 1998, followed soon after by Hyundai Electronics (now SK Hynix) the same year.

 Today, virtually all SDRAM is manufactured in compliance with standards established by JEDEC, an electronics industry association that adopts open standards to facilitate interoperability of electronic components.
 JEDEC formally adopted its first SDRAM standard in 1993 and subsequently adopted other SDRAM standards, including those for DDR, DDR2 and DDR3 SDRAM.

 SDRAM is also available in registered varieties, for systems that require greater scalability such as servers and workstations.

-Today, the world's largest manufacturers of SDRAM include Samsung Electronics, SK Hynix, Micron Technology, and Nanya Technology.
+Today, the world's largest manufacturers of SDRAM include SK Hynix, Samsung Electronics, Micron Technology, ChangXin Memory Technologies, and Nanya Technology.